-As with such many factors of this presidential marketing campaign, how Hillary Clinton and Donald J. Trump have treated their medical histories feels bizarre, secretive, and theatrical (Dr. Ounces, all of us?).
+As with many factors of this presidential marketing campaign, how Hillary Clinton and Donald J. Trump have treated their medical histories feels bizarre, secretive, and theatrical (Dr. Ounces, all of us?).
 However, they’re protracted and rich records of applicants concealing — even mendacity about — their health information.
-Within the contemporary episode of The Run-Up, we speak to John Dickerson, a records buff, a columnist at Slate and moderator of CBS’s “Face the State,” who recollects us’ pivotal brush with a president’s lifestyles-threatening ailment: the coronary heart assault of Dwight D. Eisenhower in 1955.
+Within the contemporary episode of The Run-Up, we speak to John Dickerson, a records buff, a columnist at Slate, and moderator of CBS’s “Face the State,” who recollects us’ pivotal brush with a president’s lifestyles-threatening ailment: the coronary heart assault of Dwight D. Eisenhower in 1955.
 Mr. Dickerson, the writer of “Whistlestop,” a brand new book approximately the records of presidential campaigns, explains how the White House’s initial resistance to revealing the incident triggered something new in American public existence: a deluge of deeply non-public clinical information about the commander in a leader.

 For your iPhone or iPad: 1.
 Open your podcast app.
 It’s a pre-loaded app known as “Podcasts” with a red icon.
 (This link would possibly help.)
 2. Look for the series.
 Tap on the “search” magnifying glass icon at the lowest of the screen, kind in “The Run-Up,” and choose it from the list of outcomes.
 Three.
 Subscribe.
-Once at the series page, Faucet on the “subscribe” button to have new episodes despatched in your smartphone without cost.
-You may want to regulate your notifications to be alerted whilst a new episode arrives.
+Once at the series page, Faucet on the “subscribe” button to have new episodes despatched on your smartphone without cost.
+You may want to regulate your notifications to be alerted when a new episode arrives.
 4. Or just sample.

 Related Articles :